 Over the long-run however, rent control decreases the availability of apartments, since suppliers do not wish to spend money to build more apartments when they cannot charge a profitable rent.
 Landlords not only do not build any more apartments, but they also do not maintain the ones they have, not only to save costs, but also because they do not have to worry about market demand, since there is excessive demand for rent-controlled apartments.
 Hence, excess demand and limited supply leads to a large shortage.

 Example of A Price Floor: Minimum Wage

 Minimum wage laws require employers to pay all employees at least the minimum wage.
 First enacted during the Great Depression in 1938, under the Fair Labor Standards Act, the purpose was to ensure workers a minimum standard of living.
-Currently, the minimum wage is $7.25 an hour in the United States.
+Currently, the minimum wage is $7.25 an hour in the United States, unchanged since July 24, 2009.
 Other countries, such as France and Britain, have much higher minimum wages.

-While the minimum wage increases the income of many workers who have jobs that are traditionally low-paying, it increases unemployment, since the demand for labor, as is the demand for other things, is inversely related to price.
-So while the employed are earning higher wages, the unemployed are earning nothing.
+While the minimum wage increases the income of many workers who have traditionally low-paying jobs, it increases unemployment, since the demand for labor, as is the demand for other things, varies inversely to price.
+So while the employed earn higher wages, the unemployed earn nothing.
 Teenagers and minorities are particularly affected.
-People who have specialized skills with a large market demand are unaffected by the minimum wage laws because they are already earning higher pay.
+People with specialized skills have a larger market demand, so they are unaffected by minimum wage laws because their pay already exceeds the minimum wage.